Tutorial-2 LCD Interfacing with Arduino

 Introduction:

 The LiquidCrystal library allows to control LCD displays that are compatible with the Hitachi HD44780 driver.
-Liquid Crystal Display commonly abbreviated as LCD is basically a display unit built using Liquid Crystal technology.
+A Liquid Crystal Display commonly abbreviated as LCD is basically a display unit built using Liquid Crystal technology.
 When building real world electronics based projects, need a medium/device to display output values and messages.

 Working of the project: